 Before proceeding to demonstrate any examples, it’s necessary to know the ways to open and insert a Module in Microsoft Visual Basic in Excel.

-🔄 Opening Microsoft Visual Basic: There are mainly three ways to open Microsoft Visual Basic window,
+🔄 Opening Microsoft Visual Basic: There are mainly three ways to open the Microsoft Visual Basic window,

 🔼 Using Keyboard Shortcuts